bmdanielsson/marvin-chess/README.md

 ### Building

-The easiest way to build Marvin is to use GCC and the included Makefile.
-Running `make` should produce a binary that is compatible with your system.
-For more information about availbale targets and options run `make help`.
+The easiest way to build Marvin is to use the included Makefile and just run `make`.
+This should produce a binary that is compatible with most systems.
+The default compiler is Clang, but if you want to use GCC instead run `make CC=gcc`.
+However if you plan on using NNUE I highly recommend using Clang since a GCC build will be almost 100 ELO weaker.
+For more information about available targets and build options run `make help`.

 ### License